pietrushnic/openwebrtc-wiki/Building-OpenWebRTC.md

 # Building OpenWebRTC with Cerbero

+## Are you sure you want to be doing this?

+There are [downloadable binary releases](https://github.com/EricssonResearch/openwebrtc/releases) available so that you don't have to!

 ## What is cerbero?

 A build system written for GStreamer.
 We have made a few changes to existing recipes and added some more that we need for OpenWebRTC.